 Police Chief Dino Sgambellone

-Police Chief Dino Sgambellone released crime statistics for 2019 today, which were compiled by the Records Section of the Los Alamos Police Department.
+Today, Los Alamos Chief of Police Dino Sgambellone released crime statistics through the third quarter of 2014, which were compiled by the Department’s Records Division.

-Offenses reported as crime statistics are determined by the FBI Uniform Crime Report Program and are classified as crimes against persons (violent crime) and crimes against property.
+Offenses reported as crime statistics are determined by the FBI Uniform Crime Report Program and are classified as crimes against persons (violent crime) and crimes against property (property crime).
+Both of these categories are referred to as Part I Offenses or Crimes.
+Violent crime is comprised of murder (homicide), rape, robbery, and aggravated assault.
+Property crime is comprised of